- Save the Date for the 67th Annual Minnesota Governor’s Fishing Opener

 This festival is a tradition steeped in ice angling on Leech Lake for one of the ugliest bottom-dwelling fish.
 The 34th Annual International Eelpout Festival attracts more than 10,000 participants and visitors to the tiny town of Walker, Minn., (pop.
 1,500) for three days in February.
 Several activities are held throughout the weekend, including the 10th-annual Polar Pout Plunge, curling, bull riding, auto ice racing, rugby and a fishing show.
 Always a spectacle, this bucket list-worthy adventure has increasingly drawn national attention, including "The Tonight Show with Jay Leno."

-Red Bull Crashed Ice World Championship, Saint Paul
+Red Bull Crashed Ice World Championship, St. Paul

-The Red Bull Crashed Ice World Championship makes its way to Saint Paul, Minnesota for the second year in a row in 2013 as one of five stops around the world.
-Two hundred of the toughest, fastest, ice cross downhill racers will go head-to-head through a downhill course full of mind-and-body-bending jumps, turns and slides—all against the backdrop of the historic Cathedral of Saint Paul with thousands of spectators.
+The Red Bull Crashed Ice World Championship makes its way to St. Paul for the second year in a row in 2013 as one of five stops around the world.
+Two hundred of the toughest, fastest ice-cross downhill racers will go head-to-head through a downhill course full of mind-and-body-bending jumps, turns and slides--all against the backdrop of the historic Cathedral of Saint Paul with thousands of spectators.
 Admission is free.